B.A. seminars 2023–2024 in the extramural programme in English Philology

 What is this list?

-This is a list of B.A. seminars we intend to launch in our extramural B.A. programme in English Philology (filologia angielska) whose third year of study is the academic year 2023–2024; that is, the seminars are planned to start in 2023 and end in 2024, at the end of the three-year B.A. programme.
-This list is intended for:
+This is a list of B.A. seminars we had on offer in our extramural B.A. programme in English Philology (filologia angielska) whose third year of study was the academic year 2023–2024; that is, the seminars were to start in 2023 and end in 2024, at the end of the three-year B.A. programme.
+As of now this list is only intended for:

-2. Candidates for our full-time programmes: this list gives you a snapshot of what seminars were on offer for the study cycle that started two years earlier, that is in 2021.
+- Those who wish to check what seminars were on offer for the study cycle that started in 2021.

 What about these seminars?